Skip to main content

 Of course, while lots of people make resolutions at the start of a new year, these goals often fall by the wayside by Valentine’s Day.
 According to the American Psychological Association, the secret to keeping New Year’s resolutions is to limit your resolutions to small goals instead of broad ones, like losing weight or cutting down on screen time.

-New Year’s resolutions aren’t just for adults either.
+New Year’s resolutions aren’t just for adults, either.
 Kids and teens can benefit from setting goals or resolutions for the upcoming year.
 Make New Year’s resolutions for kids a family affair this year.
 Setting them together can be a great family activity.
-People are more likely to keep a resolution when there’s someone holding them accountable.
+People are more likely to keep a resolution when someone is holding them accountable.

 family following through on a New Year's resolution to exercise